-An SQLite database is limited in size to 140 terabytes (247 bytes, 128 tibibytes).
+An SQLite database is limited in size to 281 terabytes (248 bytes, 256 tibibytes).
 And even if it could handle larger databases, SQLite stores the entire database in a single disk file and many filesystems limit the maximum size of files to something less than this.
 So if you are contemplating databases of this magnitude, you would do well to consider using a client/server database engine that spreads its content across multiple disk files, and perhaps across multiple volumes.

 SQLite supports an unlimited number of simultaneous readers, but it will only allow one writer at any instant in time.
 For many situations, this is not a problem.
+Writers queue up.
 Each application does its database work quickly and moves on, and no lock lasts for more than a few dozen milliseconds.
 But there are some applications that require more concurrency, and those applications may need to seek a different solution.

 Is the data separated from the application by a network? → choose client/server

 Relational database engines act as bandwidth-reducing data filters.
 So it is best to keep the database engine and the data on the same physical device so that the high-bandwidth engine-to-disk link does not have to traverse the network, only the lower-bandwidth application-to-engine link.